Insects as food: Frequently consumed insect species

-Estimates of numbers of edible insect species consumed globally range from 1,000 to 2,000.
-These species include 235 butterflies and moths, 344 beetles, 313 ants, bees and wasps, 239 grasshoppers, crickets and cockroaches, 39 termites, and 20 dragonflies, as well as cicadas.
-It is estimated that more than 2 billion people eat insects daily.
+Human consumption of 2,205 different insect species has been documented.

+The table below ranks insect order by number and percentage of confirmed species consumed and presents each insect orders' percentage of known insect species diversity.
+With the exceptions of orders Orthoptera and Diptera, there is close alignment between species diversity and consumption, suggesting that humans tend to eat those insects that are most available.

+Geography of insect consumption

 Insect species consumption varies by region due to differences in environment, ecosystems, and climate.

-The table below lists the top five insect orders consumed by humans worldwide.

-For a list of edible insects consumed locally see: List of edible insects by country.
+The number of insect species consumed by country is highest in equatorial and sub-tropical regions, a reflection of greater insect abundance and biodiversity observed at lower latitudes and their year-round availability.

 Edible insects for industrialized mass production

 To increase consumer interest in Western markets such as Europe and North America, insects have been processed into a non‐recognizable form, such as powders or flour.
-Policymakers, academics, as well as large-scale insect food producers such as Entomofarms in Canada, Aspire Food Group in the United States, Protifarm and Protix in the Netherlands, and Bühler Group in Switzerland, focus on seven insects species suitable for human consumption as well as industrialized mass production:
+Policymakers, academics, as well as large-scale insect food producers such as Entomofarms in Canada, Aspire Food Group in the United States, Protifarm and Protix in the Netherlands, and Bühler Group in Switzerland, focus on seven insect species suitable for human consumption as well as industrialized mass production: